yazoink/inv/README.md

-# ytw
+# inv
-watch youtube from the terminal
+search invidious and watch videos from the cli